GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 Also, you should edit the parameter of the slurm process (cpus, memory and time) -- in this pipeline you can use up to 4 cpus/threads in some processes, so you can change cpus below to 4.
 Mite be wise to increase RAM to 16-20 GB and increase run time.

-To edit the actual snp calling pipeline specifications (ie. increase threads usage for specific processes), check the workflow specific config file nextflow_singularity.config
+To edit the actual snp calling pipeline specifications (ie. increase threads usage for specific steps of the snp calling), check the workflow specific config file nextflow_singularity.config

 This below is for ~/.nextflow/config